emmaking-smith/Modular_Latent_Space/README.md

 * Dataset cleanup, MPNN setup, and preparation for pytorch dataloaders.
 * Module to run Crystal-Olfaction on Pyrfume data.
 * Module to run Crystal-Olfaction on enantiomeric pairs.

+To run a prediction with Crystal-Olfaction with Pyrfume-style data, run the following command:
+`python fragrance/predict_fragrance.py --path_to_fragrance_data {PATH TO PYRFUME-STYLE PICKLE FILE} --fold {INTEGER FROM 0-4} --save_path {PATH TO SAVE DIRECTORY}`

+The data should be a pickle file of the form observed in `fragrance/data/pyrfume_enatiomer_pairs_removed.pickle`.
+Default pickle data is the Pyrfume data.
+The `fold` argument referrs to which fold in the 5-fold cross validation should be left out as the testing set.
+Options for `fold` are 0-4.

+Predictions will be saved out as a pickle file as `preds.pickle` in your `{PATH TO SAVE DIRECTORY}`.
+The trained model dict will be saved out as `model` in your `{PATH TO SAVE DIRECTORY}`.

 ## Dependencies:
 Run on python 3.7.